camilo-arthuro/S1T5/src/main/java/readme.txt

 Exercise 3: We can follow the same steps of the exercise 1

 Exercise 4: We can follow the same steps of the exercise 1

+Exercise 5: We can follow the same steps of the exercise 1